 My love for single-layer cakes and small-batch cupcakes is strong, but today I'm sharing with you an easy small-batch breakfast sweets recipe that yields just 6 cinnamon rolls.
 And my God, are they ever good!

 They're golden brown on the outside with a buttery, cinnamon sugar filling inside that's so soft and fluffy.
-You can easily enjoy these just as they are or you can top each one with a generous slathering of this small batch cream cheese frosting!
-Either way, they are absolutely fantastic!
+You can easily enjoy these just as they are, or you can top each one with a generous slathering of this small batch of cream cheese frosting!
+Either way, this small-batch recipe is absolutely fantastic!

 Here's What You'll Need

 To make these small batch cinnamon rolls, you'll need:

 - Buttermilk.
-Helps give the cinnamon rolls their fluffy texture!
-This will need to be warm to the touch before mixing it with the instant dry yeast.
-You can also use warm to the touch whole milk in place of buttermilk.
+It helps give the cinnamon rolls their fluffy texture!
+Before mixing it with the instant dry yeast, this will need to be warm to the touch.
+You can also use warm-to-the-touch whole milk in place of buttermilk.

 - Instant Dry Yeast.
 Using the instant dry yeast cuts down a little on the rest time for the dough.
-You can use active dry yeast if you prefer, but expect to add on some time for the dough to rest.
+You can use active dry yeast if you prefer, but expect to add some time for the dough to rest.

 - All-Purpose Flour.
-Helps to give the cinnamon rolls their light and fluffy texture!
+It helps to give the cinnamon rolls their light and fluffy texture!

 - Granulated Sugar.
-Helps to get that yeast going as well as give the rolls a little bit of added sweetness.
+It helps to get that yeast going and gives the rolls a bit of added sweetness.

 - Salt.
 A necessary ingredient to make these small-batch rolls taste good!

 - Unsalted Butter.
 Only 2 tablespoons are needed, but make sure it's melted first before adding it to the dough.

 - Eggs.
-You will need two total.
-One for the dough and one for an egg wash that gets brushed on right before you bake them.
+You will need two in total.
+One for the dough and one for an egg wash that gets brushed over the top of the unbaked rolls.

-For the cinnamon sugar filling you will need softened unsalted butter for spreading onto the rolled-out dough, light brown sugar, granulated sugar, and ground cinnamon which get mixed together and spread over top!
+For the cinnamon sugar filling, you will need room temperature, softened unsalted butter for spreading onto the rolled-out dough, light brown sugar, granulated sugar, and ground cinnamon which get mixed together and spread over top!
 YUM!